chahatjl/WaterDrinkingReminder/README.md

-# 💧 Hydrate, Love — Water Reminder PWA
+# 💧 Hydrate, — Water Reminder PWA

 A beautiful Progressive Web App that sends your fiancée hourly reminders to drink water.